TanStack/table/docs/api/core/table.md

 data: TData[]
 ```

 The data for the table to display.
-This is array should match the type you provided to `table.setRowType<...>`, but in theiry could be an array of anything.
+This is array should match the type you provided to `table.setRowType<...>`, but in theory could be an array of anything.
 It's common for each item in the array to be an object of key/values but this is not required.
 Columns can access this data via string/index or a functional accessor to return anything they want.

 When the `data` option changes reference (compared via `Object.is`), the table will reprocess the data.
 Any other data processing that relies on the core data model (such as grouping, sorting, filtering, etc) will also be reprocessed.